 Michigan employers will have to pay a minimum wage of at least \$12 an hour and provide expanded sick leave rights to all employees starting February 19, 2023, since the Michigan Court of Claims said it would delay enforcement of a recent ruling that is currently being appealed.
-The court recently held that the Michigan legislature improperly usurped a voter initiative that was slated for the 2018 ballot - which led the court to reinstate the 2018 voter-initiated versions of the state's minimum wage law and paid sick leave law.
+On July 19, the court held that the Michigan Legislature improperly usurped a voter initiative that was slated for the 2018 ballot - which led the court to reinstate the 2018 voter-initiated versions of the state's minimum wage law and paid sick leave law.
 What actions led to this decision and what does it mean for employers?